 Award:

-York Rotary created the Non-Traditional Student Scholarship in 2012 to support the educational needs of hard-working students who've enrolled in higher education later in life to advance themselves in their career aspirations to become leaders in their field and/or to better provide for their family.
+York Rotary created the Non-Traditional Student Scholarship in 2012 to support the educational needs of hard-working students who have enrolled in higher education later in life to advance themselves in their career aspirations to become leaders in their field and/or to better provide for their families.
 Gifts from many Club members have been endowed to support students attending York Technical Institute, HACC, York County School of Technology, or other accredited technical or trade schools, colleges, or universities.

 “Service Above Self” Scholarship